 State Employees Bargaining Agent Coalition v.
 Rowland is a Federal District Court case in which a purported class of laid off State employees have sued the Governor and the Secretary of the Office of Policy and Management alleging that they were laid off in violation of their constitutional rights.
-The plaintiffs claim back wages, damages, attorneys fees and costs.
-The defendants have moved to dismiss the action, and that motion is currently pending.
+The plaintiffs claim back wages, damages, attorneys' fees and costs.
+The defendants moved to dismiss the action based on absolute immunity, and that motion was denied on January 18, 2005.
+The defendants intend to appeal this decision to the U.S. Court of Appeals.

 In State of Connecticut v.
 Philip Morris, Inc., et al., the action that resulted in the 1998 Master Settlement Agreement (MSA) entered into by Connecticut and nearly all other states and territories to resolve litigation claims against the major domestic tobacco manufacturers, three manufacturers that subsequently agreed to participate in the MSA, Commonwealth Brands, Inc., King Maker Marketing, Inc., and Sherman 1400 Broadway N.Y.C.
 Inc., have filed a petition to compel arbitration against the State with regard to certain alleged obligations of the State under the MSA.
 These parties contend that the State has not diligently enforced its obligations under the MSA to enforce statutory requirements against non-participating manufacturers and that the issue is subject to arbitration under the MSA.
 If such claims are determined to be subject to arbitration, and an arbitration panel were to conclude that the State had not diligently enforced its obligations under the MSA against non-participating manufacturers, then the payments that the State receives under the MSA could be reduced or eliminated for any year that the State was found not to have diligently enforced its obligations.
+In a ruling dated August 3, 2005, the Court ordered that the parties' dispute was in fact subject to arbitration.
+The State has appealed that ruling.